 Mount the Affinis Fracture trial head.
-The size of the head depends on the calotte that has been removed.
-If in doubt about the correct size, a smaller head should be used to avoid overstuffing.
+The size of head depends on the calotte that has been removed.
+In order to avoid overstuffing, in cases of doubt the smaller head should be used.

-Perform trial reduction and check for appropriate implant positioning and sizing.
+Perform trial reduction and check for appropriate implant positioning.